DanishtaKaul/eeg_analysis/README.md

 # Effect of Dim Lighting on Walking and Obstacle Navigation

-This pipeline processes mobile EEG recorded during walking and obstacle navigation and analyses how lighting and obstacle conditions affect neural activity in young and older adults.
+This repository contains the EEG and behavioural analysis code for a study investigating the effects of dim lighting on walking and obstacle navigation in young and older adults.
+The pipeline preprocesses mobile EEG data and analyses how lighting and obstacle conditions influence neural activity, walking speed, and cadence.

 **No participant data is included in this repository**.
 The scripts read from local data folders that are not committed.
 Paths are set at the top of each script and in